Poly 318 Intake Manifolds

 Hinkle LS1 Retrofit

 - GM LS1 intake runners line up extremely closely with the A-block’s, and Buck and Clark Hinkle retrofitted an LS1 Victor Jr. single-plane manifold on their A426 build.
-Note that the Hinkle engine was built for the sole purpose of pulling dyno runs in a competition, evident in the valley pan that appears to have limited perimeter fasteners and is glued in place.
-To make the intake work long-term on a street car, one would need to machine adapter spacers for the intake (see photos below), build a valley pan, and build a coolant crossover with thermostat.
-One could break up a valley pan that is captured by the intake manifold adapters, much like a factory metal B-block valley pan/intake gasket.
-A race-type detached coolant crossover might be an option.
-While not for the weak-willed, after all this work one would have many LS1 intakes to choose from, including the dual-plane Edelbrock.
+Note that the Hinkle engine was built for the sole purpose of pulling dyno runs in a competition, evident in the valley pan that appears to have limited perimeter fasteners and is glued in place and no coolant thermostat.
+To make the intake work long-term on a street car, one would need to machine adapter spacers for the intake, build a valley pan that breaks at the heads and is captured between the adapter and head like a B/RB valley pan, and build a coolant crossover with a thermostat.
+A race-type detached coolant crossover with incorporated thermostat might be an option.
+While not for the weak-willed, after all this work one would have well-flowing performance LS1 intakes to choose from, including the dual-plane Edelbrock.